Listen to The Story of Alice Cooper on any podcast platform

 Alice actually met his wife Cheryl as she was a dancer in the Nightmare show.
 Guest Reg Harkema highlighted how each night he would perform a romantic scene with Cheryl on stage and the chemistry began to build between the couple.
 She would go on to play a pivotal role in his sabbatical from touring for treatment for alcoholism.
 Clips of the day of him in interviews usually have him usually sipping a beer.
 As Reg documents in his documentary, Alice was literally put in a former insane asylum in Upper State New York as celebrity rehab clinics were few and far between in those days.

 Upon drying out he resumed touring and began to write an album called From the Inside, a concept album reflecting his take on being in the asylum.
 With the rise of punk in the mid to late 70s, Alice believed he could take another shot at the “shock rock” crown and keep up with the new breed of punk youngsters as he was only in his late 20s.
 Alice signed on Elton John’s writing partner, Bernie Taupin, to assist in song creation.
 Taupin, of course, wrote the lyrics for all of Elton’s huge hits like Rocket Man, Yellow Brick Road, and Crocodile Rock.
 Unfortunately, it was Taupin who introduced Alice to cocaine, a tale he recounted when appearing in the documentary.
-Why was cocaine, Taupin asked?
+Why cocaine, Taupin asked.
 It was considered at the time a pragmatic substitute for the alcohol Alice had given up.

 As Reg detailed this album writing period was the genesis for another ultimate descent into addiction as free-basing cocaine became Alice’s vice of choice.
 A second intervention was necessitated after Cheryl left with their young daughter.
 During this period Alice began to physically deteriorate, even as he continued his torrid pace of touring and appearing on mainstream shows like The Muppet Show with Kermit and the gang.
 One particularly harrowing interview clip, which was discussed on this Garage to Stadiums episode, is his interview with 1970s late night talk show host Tom Snyder where a cocaine ravaged Alice is barely coherent.
 Viewing that clip gives a sense of how far he had fallen.